Competencies

 Machine learning

-• Train a model on data
+• Training a model with data

 • Independent learning of patterns from the data

-• Classifying or estimating result quantities
+• Classifying or estimating outcome variables

 Artificial intelligence to optimize your testing processes

-Roughly speaking, there are 3 different learning methods for machine learning.
+In broad and simplified terms, there are 3 different learning methods for machine learning.

 Artificial intelligence to optimize your testing processes